-Due to the horrible hostel owner trying to offer us happy shakes and happy cornflakes and happy toast and happy sausages, we were late onto the boat and the only seats available were the ones on the back row.
+We were late onto the boat and the only seats available were the ones on the back row.
 We were excited to have a little extra legroom and didn’t think for a minute that this could possibly be the worst place to be located.

 We settled down, found some cushions to lie on and immediately fell asleep.